seanlowe/freeform-magic/README.md

 ### Technologies and Platforms:
 The specific technologies or platforms are still being considered for building this program but the focus will be on creating a user-friendly interface that can be easily integrated into DnD sessions.

+Currently using: Electron, React, and a very simple implementation of Electron Store

 ### Comparison with Existing Solutions:
 Although there are written rules for other free-form magic systems, there are no existing programs that automate and simplify this process for players.
 This program fills that gap, providing a unique tool that enhances the DnD experience.